Indigo Bamboo Donburi Bowl with Lid

 Care & Considerations

-Crafted with care, each piece may exhibit slight variations in color and size due to the artisanal firing process, ensuring that your bowl is truly one of a kind.
+Crafted with care, each piece exhibits slight variations in color and size due to the artisanal firing process, ensuring your bowl is truly one of a kind.
 To maintain its beauty, we recommend gentle hand washing.
+Packaged thoughtfully for safe delivery, this Indigo Bamboo Donburi Bowl is more than just dinnerware; it’s a celebration of Japanese craftsmanship.
+Add artisan-made elegance to your home decor while enjoying meals that nourish both body and soul.

 Product Information